microsoft/nni/docs/en_US/TrainingService/RemoteMachineMode.md

 ## Run an experiment

-Install NNI on another machine which has network accessibility to those three machines above, or you can just use any machine above to run nnictl command line tool.
+Install NNI on another machine which has network accessibility to those three machines above, or you can just run `nnictl` on any one of the three to launch the experiment.

-We use `examples/trials/mnist-annotation` as an example here. `cat ~/nni/examples/trials/mnist-annotation/config_remote.yml` to see the detailed configuration file:
+We use `examples/trials/mnist-annotation` as an example here.
+Shown here is `examples/trials/mnist-annotation/config_remote.yml`:

 ```yaml
 authorName: default